What to See & Do in Vancouver?

 Vancouver is “Hollywood North“, and has great shopping, dining, and nightlife.
 Visitors enjoy sunning at the close-by rugged beaches, rollerblading and sightseeing around Stanley Park, kayaking or sailing on the many waterways, and hiking, biking or skiing in the North Shore Mountains (and nearby Whistler).
 All this fun is right at your fingertips!

 Vancouver is nestled around the eastern end of Burrard Inlet, a natural deepwater harbour, and the mouth of the huge Fraser River.
-Vancouver became the base for exploration into BC’s interior, and became the head office for companies that exploited the province’s timber and mineral resources.
-The city’s British heritage still pervades the downtown area, as well as the holder established neighbourhoods.
+Vancouver became the base for exploration into BC’s interior.
+And, to day it is the head office for companies that develop and exploit the province’s timber and mineral resources.
+The city’s British heritage still pervades the downtown area, as well as the tonier established neighbourhoods.

 Vancouver forms the core for the 1.7 million people that live in the “Lower Mainland” of British Columbia.
-Because of the constraints of mountains to the north, water to the west and the US border on the south, the city has experienced growth in the only two directions left: east and up!
+Because of the constraints of mountains to the north, water to the west and the US border on the south, the city’s growth can only go in two directions: east and up!

-The city has, over the last decade experienced phenomenal population growth and expansion into its eastern suburbs including Surrey, Langley and Pitt Meadows.
-The SkyTrain Light Rail Transit system was opened in 1986 connecting Vancouver to Surrey which has eased the city’s commuter traffic, and the SkyTrain has expanded south to Vancouver Airport and into Richmond for the 2010 Winter Olympics,and a new line extended east to Coquitlam and Port Moody.
+The city has, over the last decade experienced phenomenal population growth and expansion to eastern suburbs (municipalities in their own right) including Surrey, Langley and Pitt Meadows.
+The SkyTrain Light Rail Transit system was opened in 1986 connecting Vancouver to Surrey which has eased the city’s commuter traffic, and the SkyTrain has expanded south to Vancouver Airport and into Richmond for the 2010 Winter Olympics, and a new line extends east to Coquitlam and Port Moody.

 The fine weather has also attracted several new audiences: the leisurely and recreation-oriented youth, those of retirement age who no longer want to deal with harsh Canadian winters, and Asians looking for a North American base.
 In fact half of Vancouver’s population is now non-white and very Asian.
 It has Canada’s biggest Chinatown, and very strong communities of those of Korean, Vietnamese, Philippine or Japanese descent.